City Guide for: Yulara, Northern Territory, Australia

 Airport

-Ayers Rock Airport (AYQ), also known as Connellan Airport, is located approximately 5 kilometers (3 miles) from Ayers Rock Resort.
-Shuttle buses and taxis are readily available at the airport to transport visitors to their accommodations within the resort.
-Many tour operators also include airport transfers as part of their packages.
+Ayers Rock Airport (AYQ), also known as Connellan Airport, is located approximately 6 kilometers (3.7 miles) from Yulara.
+A free shuttle bus service connects the airport to all hotels and accommodations within the resort.
+Taxi services are also available.

 Attractions